6 more stories about drone mapping

 Successfully modeling bridges in 3D

 Bridges can be complex structures, and difficult to access.
-Barritt Lovelace from Collins Engineers will speak about how they have created successful digital twins of bridges throughout the United States.
+Barritt Lovelace from Collins Engineers spoke about how they have created successful digital twins of bridges throughout the United States.

 Barritt explains: “Modeling 3D structures as complex as bridges is difficult but we have been successful.
 Using digital twins of our transportation assets is fundamentally changing the way we perform inspections.”